microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

 ## Create the project

-1. Open a Command Prompt and navigate to the parent folder where you want to create the project, e.g., `c:\My Fluid Projects`.
+1. Open a Command Prompt and navigate to the parent folder where you want to create the project, e.g., `C:\My Fluid Projects`.
 1. Run the following command at the prompt.
 (Note that the CLI is np**x**, not npm.
 It was installed when you installed Node.js.)

     ```dotnetcli
-    npx create-react-app collaborative-text-area-tutorial --use-npm
+    npx create-react-app collaborative-text-area-tutorial --template typescript
     ```

 1. The project is created in a subfolder named `collaborative-text-area-tutorial`.
 Navigate to it with the command `cd fluid-react-tutorial`.